dbakewel/netbots/README.md

 **angle(x1, y1, x2, y2)**

-Return angle from (x1,y1) to (x2,y2).
+Return angle from (x1,y1) to (x2,y2). i.e.

 **contains(x1, y1, startRad, endRad, x2, y2)**

-Return distance between points only if point falls inside a specific range of angles, otherwise return 0. startRad and endRad should be in the range 0 to 2pi and startRad should be less than EndRad.
+Return distance between points only if point falls inside a specific range of angles, otherwise return 0. startRad and endRad should be in the range 0 to 2pi.

 In pseudocode:

 ```
 if angle from (x1,y1) to (x2,y2) is between startRad and
-  clockwise to endRad then
+  counter clockwise to endRad then
     return distance from (x1,y1) to (x2,y2)
 else
     return 0